get-convex/convex-svelte/README.md

 to build your Svelte app and deploy Convex functions.

-# SvelteKit Library Instructions

-## Developing
+# Trying out this library

-Once you've created a project and installed dependencies with `npm install` start a development server:
+Clone this repo and install dependencies with `npm install` then start a development server:

 ```bash
 npm run dev